 It is helpful for remand to be specific when drafting the joint motion to remand the Board decision.
 Recently, in Carter v.
 Shinseki, 26 Vet.
 App.
 534 (2014), a veteran argued the Board erred because it did not conduct a proper review of the issues reasonably raised by the record in his claim for disability compensation.
 The CAVC held that the terms of the JMR can be considered a factor by the Board when determining whether it has a duty in that case to search for issues reasonably raised by the record.

 In Carter, the CAVC points to the language in the JMR and states that “the Board should fully assist [Mr. Carter] with his claim by reexamining the evidence of record and seeking any other evidence that is necessary to support its decision.”
 Id. at 543.
 CAVC indicates the JMR could have provided limiting language for the Board’s review, but it did not.
 Therefore, it appears CAVC is stating that the scope of the Board’s duty to review the record for issues reasonably raised depends, in large part, on what is written in the Joint Motion for Remand.

 This is just one reason why having a skilled veterans’ attorney is so important.
-Please contact Berry Law Firm for a complete consultation.
+Please contact Berry Law for a complete consultation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.